-- ▶ In the interest of user safety, make the following checks before using the product: - → Check that the seat tilt and back support angle mechanisms are firmly locked. - ightarrow Check that the buckles on the positioning belts and positioning aids are working correctly.
+- Before each use, check that the seat tilt and back support angle mechanisms are firmly locked. - Before each use, check that the buckles on the positioning belts and positioning aids are working correctly.

 Use of the product during diagnostic examinations and therapeutic treatment